Can you collect unemployment after being incarcerated in the US?

 Note.
 You cannot collect unemployment for time spent in jail or prison.

-Tip: the best way to find out if you qualify for unemployment is to contact your state’s unemployment offices.
-Find your state’s unemployment insurance office and numbers here.
+Tip: the best way to find out if you qualify for unemployment is to contact your state's unemployment office or review the U.S. Department of Labor's unemployment insurance overview.

 Do prisoners in the US get any money when released?